AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 ---
 title: Work order API Endpoint
-description: The /workorder endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for customer identities.
+description: The /workorder endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for consumer identities.
 ---
 # Work order endpoint

-The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for customer identities in Adobe Experience Platform.
+The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for consumer identities in Adobe Experience Platform.

 ## Getting started